avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### November 22th, 2020:

+The raspberry Pi now checks for the server to be available every 5 seconds (by default) by creating a throw-away socket and trying to connect.
+If the connection fails, then it waits and tries again.
+By throw-away socket I mean that it's not used for anything other than checking the server.
+I would like a better way to do this, but it was a simple solution and I don't see any immediate issues with it.

+I have also modified the Pi client code such that it reverts to that 'searching' state when the server disconnects.
+This means that the server can restart completely and all the Pis will re-connect automatically.
+My plan is that the server will also have the option of sending a specific signal to the Pis to shut them down completely.
+However in order to start the pis after that, they will need to be turned back on manually.

 ##### November 19th, 2020:

 Finally got those setup scripts working smoothly.
 All initial setup configuration is obtained from the user when they run pi_setup.sh, and every reboot afterward runs the appropriate python file to run the client.